-This award, coordinated by the Office of the Executive Vice Chancellor and Provost and the Office of Faculty Development, is the most prestigious award given to faculty for teaching excellence.
-The Board of Governors Award for Excellence in Teaching was established in 1993 to underscore the importance of teaching and to encourage, identify, recognize, reward, and support good teaching within the university.
+This Board of Governors Award for Excellence in Teaching is the most prestigious award for teaching given to faculty from among NC State’s 10 degree-granting colleges.
+The award was established in 1993 to underscore the importance of teaching and to encourage, identify, recognize, reward, and support exceptional teaching within the university.

 - Is tenured